The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 Because charcoal burns hotter, cleaner, and more evenly than wood, it was used by smelters for melting iron ore in blast furnaces, and blacksmiths who formed and shaped steel.

 Commercial production was first done in pits covered with dirt by specially trained craftsmen called colliers.
+Yes, your friend named Collier probably had an ancestor who made charcoal for a living.
 Below is Part 1 a great video sequence by Van Wagner about how colliers made hardwood charcoal in Pennsylvania from the 1600s to the mid 1800s, and how you can do it yourself if you are so inclined.
 Click here for Part 2, Part 3, and Part 4.

 Hardwood lump charcoal